 Dams.
 While the nation's more than 77,000 federal and nonfederal dams provide multiple benefits, they also pose risks.
-Although dam failures have been rare, dam safety and security is a concern because failure or mis-operation of approximately 30% of U.S. dams would threaten lives or infrastructure.
-Age, construction deficiencies, inadequate maintenance, and seismic or weather events may contribute to structural integrity issues.
+Although dam failures have been rare, dam safety and security is a concern because approximately 10,000 U.S. dams are considered high-hazard dams, meaning that loss of life and significant property damage is probable in the event of failure.
+Age, construction deficiencies, inadequate maintenance, and seismic or weather events may contribute to structural integrity issues which fall under the auspices of dam safety programs.
 As state and municipal budgets remain tight, and more dams reach the end of their projected useful lives, pressures are likely to grow for federal funding to rehabilitate or remove nonfederal dams.
-Bills have been introduced in the 109th Congress to increase federal support for activities to rehabilitate nonfederal dams.
+Bills have been introduced in and enacted by (P.L.
+109-103) the 109th Congress that include provisions to increase federal support for activities to rehabilitate nonfederal dams.
 The 109th Congress also may reauthorize appropriations for specific dam safety programs.
-Security of most federal dams was assessed after September 11, 2001; for the most part, security now competes for agency appropriations with longer-standing concerns over safety and other operation and maintenance activities involving federal facilities.
+Security - the prevention of deliberate harm to a structure - at most federal dams was assessed after September 11, 2001; investments to reduce risk at these dams are ongoing.
+For the most part, security now competes for agency appropriations with longer-standing concerns over safety and other operation and maintenance activities involving federal facilities.

-The 109th Congress has considered hydropower licensing reform.
-Operating licenses for many hydropower facilities are due to expire, and relicensing will define how these facilities are managed for the next 30-50 years.
-Within the current licensing process, certain state and federal agencies have authority to establish conditions as part of Federal Energy Regulatory Commission (FERC) licenses.
-The 109th Congress has considered bills that would alter agencies' conditioning authority.
-The Administration also has proposed changes to the Department of the Interior regulations on its conditioning authority.
+Operating licenses for many nonfederal hydropower facilities are due to expire, and relicensing will define how these facilities are managed for the next 30-50 years.
+The 109th Congress has enacted hydropower licensing reform through provisions of P.L.
+109-58 (the Energy Policy Act of 2005).
+Before this legislation, certain state and federal agencies had authority to establish conditions as part of Federal Energy Regulatory Commission (FERC) licenses.
+The new law altered agencies' conditioning authority.
+It includes provisions for applicants to propose alternatives to license conditions and requires agencies to accept those alternatives as long as the alternatives meet certain environmental and economic requirements.
+Additionally, under the law, FERC license applicants may challenge issues of material fact in license proceedings by requesting a trial-type hearing.